NooneBug/obsidian_vaults/Entity_typing_sota/Downstream task in which ET is usefull.md

 	- G. Durrett and D. Klein.
 A joint model for entity analysis: Coreference, typing, and linking.
 TACL.
 	- Xiao Ling, Sameer Singh, and Daniel S. Weld.
 Design challenges for entity linking.
 TACL,
 	- Chabchoub, M.; Gagnon, M.; and Zouaq, A. 2016.
 Collective disambiguation and semantic annotation for entity linking and typing
-	- Nitish Gupta, Sameer Singh, and Dan Roth.
-2017.
-Entity linking via joint encoding of types, descriptions, and context
+	- Nitish G, Sameer S, Dan R (2017) Entity linking via joint encoding of types, descriptions, and context.
+In: Proceedings of the conference on empirical methods in natural language processing, pp 2671–2680
 	- Jonathan Raiman and Olivier Raiman.
 2018.
 Deeptype: Multilingual entity linking by neural type system evolution.
 In Proceedings of the Thirty-Second AAAI Conference on Artificial Intelligence, (AAAI18), the 30th innovative Applications of Artificial Intelligence (IAAI-18), and the 8th AAAI Symposium on Educational Advances in Artificial Intelligence (EAAI-18)
 	- Onoe & Durret 2019 : Fine-Grained Entity Typing for Domain Independent Entity Linking
 	- Xiyuan Yang, Xiaotao Gu, Sheng Lin, Siliang Tang, Yueting Zhuang, Fei Wu, Zhigang Chen, Guoping Hu, and Xiang Ren.
 Learning dynamic context augmentation for global entity linking In Proceedings of the 2019 Conference on Empirical Methods in Natural Language Processing

+Entity Search:

+	- Ma D, Chen Y, Chang KCC, Du X, Xu C, Chang Y (2018) Leveraging fine-grained Wikipedia categories for entity search.

 Entity Recommentation